 The three primary colours are red, blue and yellow.
 Using one colour straight from the tube creates a crisp clear pigment in your work.
 Using mixed colours adds more depth to a painting.
-Mixed colours are called secondary colours.
-For example yellow and blue make green which is a secondary colour.
+Secondary colours are created y mixing two primary color together such as yellow and blue, to make green.
+See below.
 Cool colours are- blues, and warm colours are yellows/reds.
 It is helpful to use a colour wheel.
 To create shadows use the opposite colour on the wheel.
 It is called a complementary colour.
 For example on a yellow flower we can use violet to add contrast.

 Paint can be mixed on your palette before you apply it to your paper, or colours can be mixed on wet paper as you are painting.
 It is a great idea to have a scrap piece of paper to test your colour before you paint on your work. orange = red + yellow green = blue + yellow purple = blue + red brown = red + yellow + blue